noahehall/theBookOfNoah/0current/aws/0networking.md

   - manage the domain in route53

 - health checks

+  - endpoints, calculated health checks, and CloudWatch alarms can be produced using the Route 53 domain management health checks.

   - latency graph: useful for domains with a global audience
   - invert health check status: useful for a canary page that only appears when an error has manifested